Chinese Graduate Profiles

 Business Manager - International Marketing (Greater China and North East Asia), Study AdelaideAdvice for current students:

-“If you want to secure a job in Australia after graduation and you know what job you would like to do to kick start your career in a certain industry, my advice would be:- try to find industry-relevant internships and try volunteering for certain events/organisations that you are interested in to gradually build up your local connections while helping you to develop your networking skills.
+“If you want to secure a job in Australia after graduation and you know what job you would like to do to kick start your career in a certain industry, my advice would be:- Try to find industry-relevant internships and volunteer for certain events/organisations that interest you.
+This will help you gradually build up your local connections while developing your networking skills.

 Qi Liu